Xilinx/video-sdk/docs/include/ffmpeg/video_scaling.rst

        | Valid values are integers between 1 and 8
    * - .. option:: out_{N}_width
      - | **Specify the width of each of the scaler outputs**
-       | The output number {N} must be an integer value between 1 and 8, and must not exceed the number of outputs
-       | specified with :option:`outputs`
+       | The output number {N} must be an integer value between 1 and 8, and must not exceed the number of outputs specified with :option:`outputs`
        | Valid values are integers between 3840 and 128, in multiples of 4
-       | The frame resolution of a given output should be smaller or equal than the resolution of the previous output
    * - .. option:: out_{N}_height
      - | **Specify the height of each of the scaler outputs**
-       | The output number {N} must be an integer value between 1 and 8, and must not exceed the number of outputs
-       | specified with :option:`outputs`
+       | The output number {N} must be an integer value between 1 and 8, and must not exceed the number of outputs specified with :option:`outputs`
        | Valid values are integers between 2160 and 128, in multiples of 4
-       | The frame resolution of a given output should be smaller or equal than the resolution of the previous output
    * - .. option:: out_{N}_rate
      - | **Specify the frame rate of each of the scaler outputs**
        | By default, the scaler uses the input stream frame rate for all outputs.
-While the encoder supports frame
-       | dropping with the -r option, there is also hardware support in the scaler for dropping frames.
-Dropping
-       | frames in the scaler is preferred since it saves scaler bandwidth, allowing the scaler and encoder to operate
+While the encoder supports frame dropping with the -r option, there is also hardware support in the scaler for dropping frames.
+Dropping frames in the scaler is preferred since it saves scaler bandwidth, allowing the scaler and encoder to operate more efficiently.
-       | more efficiently.
-       | The output number {N} must be an integer value between 1 and 8, and must not exceed the number of outputs
-       | specified with :option:`outputs`
+       | The output number {N} must be an integer value between 1 and 8, and must not exceed the number of outputs specified with :option:`outputs`
-       | Valid values are ``full`` (default) and ``half``
-       | The first output has to be full rate output (``out_1_rate=full``)
+       | Valid values: ``full`` and ``half`` (default ``full``).
+The first output has to be at full rate (``out_1_rate=full``).
-       | The frame rate of a given output should be smaller or equal than the resolution of the previous output
+   * - .. option:: -lxlnx_hwdev
+     - | **Specify the ID of the device on which the scaler should be executed**
+       | Valid values: integers from -1 to INT_MAX (default -1)
+       | This option is primarily used for multi-device use cases.
+When set, it overwrites the global :option:`-xlnx_hwdev` option.
+Consult the :ref:`Using Explicit Device IDs <using-explicit-device-ids>` section for more details on how to use this option.
+   * - .. option:: enable_pipeline
+     - | **Enable pipelining in multiscaler**
+       | Pipelining provides additional performance at the cost of additional latency (2 frames).
+By default, pipelining is automatically controlled based on where the scaler input is coming from.
+If the input is coming from the host, pipelining is enabled.
+If the input is coming from the decoder then pipelining is disabled.
+Explicitly enabling pipelining has benefits in two situations: in a 2-device use cases where the output of the scaler is transfered to the host; in zero copy 4K ABR ladder use cases with multiple renditions.
+       | Valid values: -1 to 1 (default -1)
+       | auto (-1)
+       | disabled (0)
+       | enabled (1)

 |